-Dunkin' Brands is a leading quick-service restaurant group, with around 20,520 franchised outlets worldwide.
+Dunkin' Brands is a leading quick-service restaurant group, with around 21,000 franchised outlets worldwide.
 There are stores in almost 60 countries, but the biggest markets by far are the US, South Korea, Japan and the Middle East.
 There are only a handful of outlets elsewhere.
 It operates two branded chains.
-Specialising in coffee and donuts, as well as other snacks, Dunkin' - or Dunkin' Donuts as it was until a 2018 rebrand - operates 12,540 stores worldwide.
-Combined system sales in 2017 were almost $9.2bn, of which $8.5bn was in the US, where it is now the #7 foodservice chain overall, and #2 in the beverage & snacks segment behind Starbucks.
-It followed its rival into packed retail coffee in the 2000s, in a modestly successful partnership with what is now JM Smucker and also markets single-serve capsules for use in Keurig home coffeemakers.
-Baskin-Robbins is the world's largest ice cream franchise with 7,980 outlets in 49 countries, and system sales of almost $2bn, more than two-thirds of which came from outside the US.
+Specialising in coffee and donuts, as well as other snacks, Dunkin' - or Dunkin' Donuts as it was until a 2018 rebrand - operates 13,140 stores worldwide.
+Combined system sales in 2019 were just over $10.0bn, of which $9.2bn was in the US, where it is now the #8 foodservice chain overall, and #2 in the beverage & snacks segment behind Starbucks.
+In 2020 it was ranked by Entrepreneur magazine as the #1 franchise brand in North America for value, growth and franchisee support, and has been ranked for more than a decade by Brand Keys as the #1 out-of-home coffee brand for customer loyalty.
+It followed its main US rival into packed retail coffee in the 2000s, in a modestly successful partnership with what is now JM Smucker and it also markets single-serve capsules for use in Keurig home coffeemakers.
+Baskin-Robbins is the world's largest ice cream franchise with 8,200 outlets in 49 countries, and system sales of $2.1bn, more than 70% of which came from outside the US.
 A third chain, sandwich store Togo's, was sold in 2007.
-Virtually all the group's outlets are operated by franchisees, who pay royalties and license fees for use of the brands.
+All outlets are operated by franchisees, who pay royalties and license fees for use of the brands.
 In return, Dunkin oversees product development and marketing.
-Company revenues were $861m in 2017.
-Nigel Travis is chairman, but handed over the role of CEO in 2018 to David Hoffman.
+Company revenues were $1.4bn in 2019, with net income of $242m.
+David Hoffman is group CEO.
+In 2020, Dunkin' accepted an offer to join the fast-expanding Inspire Brands restaurant group for a total of $11.3bn including debt.
 The Dunkin' business was assembled over several years by British spirits and wine group Allied Domecq.
-Baskin-Robbins, founded in California in 1946 by brothers-in-law Burt Baskins and Irv Robbins, was acquired in 1973 by J Lyons, one of Allied's forerunners .
+Baskin-Robbins, founded in California in 1946 by brothers-in-law Burt Baskins and Irv Robbins, was acquired in 1973 by J Lyons, one of Allied's forerunners.
 It went on to acquire Dunkin' Donuts - founded in Boston in 1946 by William Rosenberg - in 1990.
 Following the break-up of Allied in 2005, Dunkin' Brands was acquired by private equity investors, who floated the business in 2011.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who are the competitors of Dunkin' Brands?
 See Restaurant Sector Index for other companies.